Published in March 2022.

 This website is run by The Skills Network.
-We want as many people as possible to be able to use this website.
-We’ve also made the website text as simple as possible to understand.
+We aim to ensure as many people as possible are able to use our website.
+For example, this means you should be able to:

 We know some parts of this website are not fully accessible: